 In some cases, GC/MS results will indicate the presence of a compound that may be of interest to the case agent, but conclusive identification and reporting of the compound is not pursued (i.e., psychoactive compounds not currently scheduled in Alaska).
-In these situations, the analyst may communicate preliminary results to the case agent following the procedure outlined in the laboratory's Quality Assurance Manual.
+In these situations, the analyst may communicate preliminary results to the case agent following the procedure outlined in the Laboratory Operations Manual.